shelleyolivia/learn-tutorials/figment-learn/new-pathways/celo/celo-08-setter.md

 # Conclusion

-Congratulations!
-You have successfully deployed and interacted with a smart contract on the Secret Network Testnet using DataHub.
+In this tutorial, we learned quite a lot!
+We took a quick look at one of Ethereum’s most powerful development tool - Truffle.
+We used it to compile our smart contract.
+Then we deployed our smart contract with few lines of Javascript code and called two methods on that smart contract.

-While we have only covered a very small area of contract development you are more than welcome to continue exploration and experiments on your own, feel free to check out the [**Secret Network Developers**](https://scrt.network/developers) site for more examples and tutorials.
+We have only covered a very small area of contract development.
+We invite you to keep experimenting on your own, and we will be providing more advanced Celo tutorials shortly to help you get to the next level.

-If you had any difficulties following this tutorial or simply want to discuss Secret Network and DataHub tech with us you can join [**our community**](https://discord.gg/fszyM7K) today!
+If you had any difficulties following this tutorial or simply want to discuss Celo and DataHub tech with us you can[ join our community](https://discord.gg/Chhuv5zHy3) today!

-We also invite you to join the Secret community on their [Discord server](http://chat.scrt.network) and on the [Secret Forum](http://forum.scrt.network) to go deeper into Secret development.